ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-02-23-DieselVortex.md

 The [technical analysis](https://haveibeensquatted.com/blog/diesel-vortex-inside-the-russian-cybercrime-group-targeting-us-eu-freight) published by *Have I Been Squatted* details the inner workings of the **Global Profit** and **MC Profit Always** platform, including Telegram architecture, phishing templates, and victim telemetry, and lots of IOCs.
 That research establishes the operational capability of **Diesel Vortex**.

-A domain embedded within the phishing panel created a pivot point for *Ctrl-Alt-Intel*'s investigation.
+A domain embedded within the phishing panel created an infrastructure pivot.
 The registration record exposed an email identifier.
 That same identifier appears in the corporate filings of multiple Russian LLCs operating in wholesale trade, warehousing, and transportation.
 Several of these entities report substantial revenue and share both sector classifications, executive-leadership history and registration addresses.

 It is possible that the domain registration reflects negligence, unrelated administrative overlap, or another explanation not visible through open-source analysis.
 At present, the evidence supports correlation, not attribution.